 The CEEPC will collaborate closely with other COG policy boards and committees including the National Capital Region Transportation Planning Board (TPB), Metropolitan Washington Air Quality Committee (MWAQC), Chesapeake Bay and Water Resources Policy Committee (CBPC), Region Forward Coalition, and the Human Services and Public Safety Policy Committee.

-The CEEPC will be assisted by a series of technical committees, workgroups, and advisory committees including COG’s Built Environment and Energy Advisory Committee, Recycling Committee, Solid Waste Managers, Streetlight Working Group, Clean Air Partners, Water Resources Technical Committee, MWAQC Technical Advisory Committee, TPB Technical Committee, Planning Directors Technical Advisory Committee, and MWAQC’s Air and Climate Public Advisory Committee.
-It also received input from the recently formed Climate Adaptation Workgroup.
+The CEEPC will be assisted by a series of technical committees, workgroups, and advisory committees including COG’s Built Environment and Energy Advisory Committee, Recycling Committee, Solid Waste Managers, Clean Air Partners, Water Resources Technical Committee, MWAQC Technical Advisory Committee, TPB Technical Committee, Planning Directors Technical Advisory Committee, and MWAQC’s Air and Climate Public Advisory Committee.
+It also received input from the Climate Adaptation Workgroup.

 The CEEPC is expected to meet on the 4th Wednesday of July, September, November, January, March and May.
-For further information contact Stuart Freudberg, COG’s Director of Environmental Programs.
+For further information contact Stuart Freudberg, COG’s Senior Director of Environment, Public Safety, and Health.

 See the links above for the committee calendar, membership, current documents, and archived Climate, Energy and Environment Policy Committee information.
 Visit the Climate Change Steering Committee Archive for climate documents prior to April 2009.

 MWCOG.org - Homepage | Search | Transportation | Environment